 Final tips for gifting someone

-Always bring gifts from your region or abroad, the Japanese like it can even be food.
-Remember to keep the gift hidden, deliver it when you are alone and using both hands.
+Always bring gifts from your region or abroad, the Japanese like that, it can even be food.
+Remember to leave the gift hidden, deliver it when you are alone and using both hands.
 The best time is at the end of your visit!
 Remembering that gifts are usually opened in private.